seanking/async-await/README.md

 ## Callbacks
 Most JavaScript developers have experienced the [pyramid of doom](http://callbackhell.com) with callbacks.
 Having nested callbacks that are a side effect of the previous callback can be hard to read, write, and test.

-The following examples is designed to show the complexity involved with callbacks.
+The following example is designed to show the complexity involved with callbacks.
 The _generateGreeting_ method uses [_window.setTimeout_](http://www.w3schools.com/js/js_timing.asp) to create an asynchronous operation.
 The method takes a _name_, _callback_, and an optional _delay_.
 In the case that an invalid _delay_ was passed to _generateGreeting_, an Error will be passed to the callback.
 Otherwise, a greeting will be generated using the _name_ parameter and passed to the callback.

 ```javascript
 function generateGreeting (name, callback, delayMillis) {